Noah-J-Williams/YourCloset-Client/README.md

 ## Brainstation Web Development Capstone Project

-The problem: My fiance has a clost filled with all kinds of cool clothing, but always talks about how she never wears some of the clothing she owns, and ponders on how much money she spent to wear something even just once, so I decided I would make an app to help her catalogue all of her clothing to make sure she get the most she can out of every clothing purchase, and to increase her mindfullness when it comes to purchasing clothing as to reduce consume waste.
+The problem: My fiance has a closet filled with all kinds of cool clothing, but always talks about how she never wears some of the clothing she owns and ponders on how much money she spent to wear something even just once, so I decided I would make an app to help her catalogue all of her clothing to make sure she gets the most she can out of every clothing purchase, and to increase her mindfulness when it comes to purchasing clothing as to reduce consume waste.

 ## Tech Stack